-The IR Magazine Forum – Small Cap is a best practice event on effective shareholder communications designed exclusively for CEOs, CFOs, IROs and advisors from small and micro-cap companies.
-Spanning multiple industries, the one-day virtual conference focused on the unique issues affecting small cap companies.
+The IR Magazine Forum – Small Cap is a best practice event which focuses on effective shareholder communications attended by CEOs, CFOs and IROs from small and micro-cap companies spanning multiple industries.
+This one-day virtual forum focuses on the unique issues affecting small cap companies.

 Using the latest cutting edge technology available, our virtual event platform closely replicates being there in person with the chance to interact with speakers and have one-to-one networking in-between panel talks.

 Going virtual connects our attendees to even more attendees, from the comfort of their desk.

 Holders of the NIRI IRC® credential can earn up to 4 professional development units (PDUs) per day.
 IRC-credentialed speakers may also earn PDUs.
 More information is available at www.niri.org/certification.

 In the meantime, you can view what was discussed in 2020 below or by clicking here.

 Welcome to IR Magazine's Small Cap Forum 2020

 Laurie Havelock, editor-at-large, IR Magazine

 SNAPSHOT: Impact of Covid-19 – what are the emerging risks and future outlooks for small and micro-cap IROs?